-Do you brush your teeth after every meal?
+Do you brush your teeth twice a day?
 We hope so!
 Taking care of your teeth is an important way to stay healthy.

 Other people would use a rag dipped in saltwater to wash their teeth.
 Some people just rubbed baking soda directly onto their teeth.
 Today, baking soda is still an ingredient in many types of toothpaste.

-News of the emperor’s invention spread far and wide, but it didn’t catch on quickly everywhere.
+Eventually, the Chinese came up with the idea of attaching stiff, rough bristles from the back of a pig's neck to a piece of bone or bamboo.
+News of the toothbrush spread far and wide, but it didn't catch on quickly everywhere.
 In Europe, for example, people had a hard time finding horsehair or feathers stiff enough to work as a toothbrush.

 In the 1900s, the toothbrush saw many innovations.
 Plastic handles replaced bone.
 Nylon bristles replaced animal hairs.
 The first successful electric toothbrush hit American shelves in the early 1960s.